Department and Faculty Assistance

-To endure, a system of developmental activities must preserve and enhance the integrity and strength of instructional programs at both the undergraduate and graduate level.
+To endure, a system of developmental activities must support and maintain instructional programs at both the undergraduate and graduate level.
 Ensuring that students' needs are met fully and that their programs of study are not diminished, obstructed, or delayed is a primary objective and responsibility of faculty and departments.
 Faculty developmental activities, if planned appropriately, assist rather than conflict with this objective.

-Tenure-track and clinical-track faculty member with part- or full-time appointments) are eligible to participate in the University's development programs.
-Special eligibility requirements associated with the individual programs are described with each program.
+Tenure-track and clinical-track faculty members with part- or full-time appointments) are eligible to participate in the university's development programs.
+Special eligibility requirements are associated with and described for each program.
 If there is a question about eligibility, faculty are encouraged to seek clarification from the Office of the Provost.

-All faculty development programs are competitive, with recipients chosen on the basis of the quality of their proposals.
-Because funds for faculty replacements and other needs related to the Faculty Development Awards Program are extremely limited, the determination of fund recipients is based strictly on considerations of the applicant's achievements and the potential promise of the proposed activity.
-Purely mechanical considerations such as faculty rank, length of service, and number of publications will not be used to define merit.
-When merit considerations yield more potential recipients for an award than is feasible, the degree to which the project furthers the strategic plan of the University (e.g., increasing interdisciplinary interaction) and considerations to distribute awards across colleges, departments, and programs will be primary in determining the final selection of candidates.
+All faculty development programs are competitive, with recipients chosen based on the quality of their proposals.
+Because funds for faculty replacements and other needs related to the Faculty Development Awards Program are extremely limited, the determination of recipients is based strictly on considerations of the applicant's achievements and the potential promise of the proposed activity.
+Purely mechanical considerations such as faculty rank, length of service, and number of publications will not be used to define the merit of the proposal.
+When merit considerations yield more potential recipients for an award than is feasible, the degree to which the project furthers the strategic plan of the university and considerations to distribute awards across colleges, departments, and programs will be primary in determining the final selection of candidates.

 General Criteria for Evaluating Faculty Activities

-Proposals for University-supported faculty development awards are evaluated by advisory committees appointed by the College or by the Provost.
-In every case, the evaluation focuses on the quality and potential of the proposal and on the past productivity and achievements of the applicant, taking into account both years of previous academic experience and practices characterizing the applicant's field of study.
+Proposals for university-supported faculty development awards are evaluated by advisory committees appointed by the college or by the provost.
+In every case, the evaluation focuses on the quality and potential of the proposal and on the past productivity and achievements of the applicant, considering both years of previous academic experience and practices characterizing the applicant's field of study.
 Proposals will be evaluated against the criteria listed below.
 Therefore, faculty are encouraged to consider these criteria when developing proposals and preparing applications for developmental activities.